Flame virus prompts Microsoft to boost Windows security

 "If Microsoft is going to 'harden' the update feature, they must also prevent writers of malicious software from disabling the updating process on local computers," said John Bumgarner, chief technology officer of the U.S. Cyber Consequences Unit, a non-profit think-tank that studies the impact of cyber warfare.

-Microsoft disclosed the plan to boost security of Windows Update late Monday on a Microsoft Security Response Center blog: blogs.technet.com/b/msrc/
+Microsoft disclosed the plan to boost security of Windows Update late Monday on a Microsoft Security Response Centre blog: blogs.technet.com/b/msrc/

 Company officials could not immediately be reached to elaborate on Tuesday morning.